affixalex/passer/README.md

 All fields are marked optional in the .proto files and this is to ensure ongoing compatibility if this is used in production and the wire format evolves.
+The entire concept of "required" fields is removed in protobufs 3.0.